 Intensity distribution analysis for Cin8-GFP motors

-Measure mean intensity of all the fluorescent Cin8-GFP motors in the first frame of the time-lapse sequence using TrackMate plugin in ImageJ-Fiji.
+Measure mean florescence intensity of all the fluorescent Cin8-GFP motors in the first frame of the time-lapse sequence using TrackMate plugin in ImageJ-Fiji as described in section 4.2.2.

 Plot a histogram of the mean intensities of Cin8-GFP with a bin size of 20 a.u., and fit the major peak of the histogram to a Gaussian curve (Figure 4B).